Prakharpan-dey/BlyFt/README.md

 </div>

-  <i>Thank you to all our contributors for making Brevity amazing! 💝</i>
+  <i>Thank you to all our contributors for making BlyFt amazing! 💝</i>

 <!-- readme: contributors -start -->